-UIOs operate 77 facilities across the nation in 22 states, serving the approximately 70 percent of American Indian and Alaska Native (AI/AN) people who live in urban areas.
-UIOs are an important part of the IHS, which oversees a three-prong system for the provision of health care: Indian Health Service, Tribal Programs, and Urban Indian Organizations (I/T/U).
-UIOs are not eligible for other federal line items that IHS and Tribal facilities are, like hospitals and health clinics money, purchase and referred care dollars, or IHS dental services dollars.
+UIOs are an important part of the IHS, which oversees a three-prong system for the provision of health care: Indian Health Service, Tribal Programs, and Urban Indian Organizations (I/T/U).UIOs are on the front lines in working to provide for the health and well-being of American Indians and Alaska Natives living outside of Tribal jurisdictions.
+They serve patients from over 500 federally recognized Tribal Nations in 38 urban areas across the country.
+UIOs are not eligible for other federal line items that IHS and Tribal facilities are, like hospitals and health clinics, money, purchase and referred care dollars, or IHS dental services dollars.
 Therefore, this funding request is essential to providing quality, culturally-competent health care to AI/AN people living in urban areas.